NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Methodology

 \subsection{Learning Geometry}

 Our method adopts Neural Implicit Surfaces (NeuS)~\cite{wang2021neus} as the representation of an object's geometry, considering its ability to reconstruct high-quality surfaces as the zero-level set of implicit SDF representation.
-NeuS uses multi-layer perceptron (MLP) to learn both the SDF function $f_{sdf}:\vx \mapsto s$ that maps a 3D position $\vx \in \R^3$ to a real value $s \in \R$, and appearance mapping $f_{color}:(\vx,\vec{v}) \mapsto \vec{c}$ that maps a 3D position $\vx \in \R^3$ and viewing direction $\vec{v} \in \S^2$ to its corresponding color $\vec{c} \in [0,1]^3$.
+NeuS uses multi-layer perceptron (MLP) to learn both the SDF function $f_{sdf}:\vx \mapsto s$ that maps a 3D position $\vx \in \R^3$ to an SDF value $s \in \R$, and appearance mapping $f_{color}:(\vx,\vec{v}) \mapsto \vec{c}$ that maps a 3D position $\vx \in \R^3$ and viewing direction $\vec{v} \in \S^2$ to its corresponding RGB radiance $L \in [0,1]^3$.

 NeuS renders an image by accumulating the radiance along the rays cast by pixels, following the standard volume rendering scheme.
-Specifically, given a pixel ray parameterized as $\left\{ \vx(t) = \vec{o} - t\vec{v} | t \geq 0 \right\}$, where $\vec{o} \in \R^3$ represents its corresponding camera origin and $\vec{v} \in \S^2$ is its normalized direction pointing towards camera center, the accumulated color for this pixel can be computed as a weighted sum of colors along the ray:
+Specifically, given a pixel ray parameterized as $\left\{ \vx(t) = \vec{o} - t\vec{v} | t \geq 0 \right\}$, where $\vec{o} \in \R^3$ represents its corresponding camera origin, and $\vec{v} \in \S^2$ is its normalized direction pointing towards the camera center, the accumulated color for this pixel $\vec{c}_p$ can be computed as a weighted sum of colors along the ray:

 where $w(t)$ is a non-negative weight function, and we integrate it from near plane $t_n$ to far plane $t_f$ of the camera model.
 By enforcing the unbiased and occlusion-aware requirements, NeuS derives the weight function from SDF as: